graphql/graphql-spec/spec/Section 6 -- Execution.md

 Note: {incrementalDataRecord} can be safely initiated without blocking higher-priority data once any of {deferredFragments} are released as pending.

+The {ExecuteExecutionGroup()} algorithm is responsible for actually executing the deferred grouped field set and collecting the result and any raised errors.

 ExecuteExecutionGroup(groupedFieldSet, objectType, objectValue, variableValues, path, deferUsageSet, deferMap):